-Problems reading encrypted e- mail using Outlook Express tion Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient. that the sender uses ngth for the Web browser is compatible with the of the Web browser that is compatible with the ngth for the Web browser he encryption strength nware of Client Security Client Security Softw Security Chip must sencryption.
-If the IB Chip supports 56-bit use a 40-bit Web bro the encryption stren Security Software in M embedded Security t encryption, you must owser.
-You can find out gth provided by Client
+Problems reading encrypted e- mail using Outlook Express Action Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient Verify the following: The encryption strength for the Web browser that the sender uses is compatible with the encryption strength of the Web browser that the recipient uses. recipient.
+2. The encryption strength for the Web browser is compatible with the encryption strength provided by the firmware of Client Security Software.
+Note: To use 128-bit Web browsers with Client Security Software, the IBM embedded Security Chip must support 256-bit encryption.
+If the IBM embedded Security Chip supports 56-bit encryption, you must use a 40-bit Web browser.
+You can find out the encryption strength provided by Client Security Software in the Administrator Utility.
+See your security administrator for more information.

 Problems using a certificate from an e-mail address that has multiple certificates associated with it Action Outlook Express can list multiple certificates associated with a single e-mail address and some of those certificates can become invalid.
 A certificate can become invalid if the private key associated with the certificate no longer exists on the IBM embedded Security Chip of the sender's computer where the certificate was generated.
 Ask the recipient to re-send his digital certificate; then select that certificate in the address book for Outlook Express.
 Failure message when trying to digitally sign an e-mail message Action If the composer of an e-mail message tries to digitally sign an e-mail message when the composer does not yet have a certificate associated with his or her e-mail account, an error message displays.
 Use the security settings in Outlook Express to specify a certificate to be associated with the user account.
 See the documentation provided for Outlook Express for more information.
-Outlook Express (128 bit) encrypts e-mail messages with the 3DES algorithm only Action When sending encrypted e-mail between clients that use Outlook Express with the 128-bit version of Internet Explorer 4.0 or 5.0, only the 3DES algorithm can be used.
+Outlook Express (128 bit) encrypts e-mail messages with the 3DES algorithm only Action When sending encrypted e-mail between clients that use Outlook Express with the 128- bit version of Internet Explorer 4.0 or 5.0, only the 3DES algorithm can be used.
 To use 128-bit browsers with Client Security Software, the IBM embedded Security Chip must support 256-bit encryption.
 If the IBM embedded Security Chip supports 56-bit encryption, you must use a 40-bit Web browser.
 You can find out the encryption strength provided by Client Security Software in the Administrator Utility.
 See your security administrator for more information.
 Also, see Microsoft for current information on the encryption algorithms used with Outlook Express.